mclarenlabs/libs-mclaren-alpha/README.md

 * miniosc1 (tool) - make an oscillator on a PCM (sound) device
 * minisynth1 (tool) - generate tones on a PCM (sound) device from MIDI input events

-The command-line tools below illustrate some of the features of the McLaren Synth Kit.
+The second collection of command-line tools below illustrates some of the features of the McLaren Synth Kit.

 * scaleplayer (tool)- play a scale using a simple oscillator
 * pdscaleplayer (tool) - play a scale with a complex oscillator and reverb